Cloudanix Joins AWS ISV Accelerate Program

 Understanding What Is Non-Human Identities?

+Identities managed and controlled by machines, not humans.
 Non-human identities are digital entities used to represent and authenticate machines, devices, and software applications within a computer system or network.
 Unlike human identities (which are typically associated with individuals), non-human identities represent widespread entities like Software programs, services, APIs, Servers, workstations, IoT devices, Scripts, bots, and other automated workflows and devices.

-Three key characteristics of Non-Human Identity
+Three Key Characteristics of Non-Human Identity

-• They are crucial for enabling various aspects of modern IT, such as cloud computing, automation, and machine-to-machine communication.
+Non-human identities are managed and controlled by machines, not humans.
+They often interact with systems and resources automatically, without direct human intervention.
+They are crucial for enabling various aspects of modern IT, such as cloud computing, automation, and machine-to-machine communication.

-How does Non-Human Identity differ from Machine Identity?
+How Does Non-Human Identity Differ from Machine Identity?

 We have seen industry experts often use these two terms interchangeably.
 Upon doing our study, we found that - While “non-human identity” and “machine identity” are often used interchangeably, there’s a subtle but important distinction: